-If you every decide to replace the substrate in an aquarium after it is running you may find a lot of conflicting information out there about exactly how to do it.
+If you ever decide to replace the substrate in an aquarium after it is running, you may find a lot of conflicting information out there about exactly how to do it.
 Some will say to take the fish out, others won’t.
 Some will say to do it in stages, others will say to do it all at one time.
-I have done it countless times in my own tanks and the tanks of my clients, as well as instructed many customers on how to do it in their own tanks, and I hope this how-to article will help make the transition much smoother.
+I have done it countless times in my own tanks and the tanks of my clients, as well as instructed many customers on how to do it in their own tanks, and I hope this how-to article will help make the transition smooth and as simple as possible.

 This is not to say there are bacteria in the filter and the rest of the tank is sterile, this is not the case at all.
-If there is truly enough filtration then the bacteria will have more than enough surface area and flow to have enough bacteria for the entire tank’s bioload in the filter.
-Like every organism ever the bacteria do not simply spread out evenly.
-They concentrate themselves where their needs are met.
-In our aquariums the limiting factors are food supply (ammonia and nitrite) and oxygen.
+If there is truly enough filtration, then the bacteria will have more than enough surface area and flow to have enough bacteria for the entire tank’s bioload in the filter.
+Like every organism ever, the bacteria do not simply spread out evenly.
+They concentrate where their needs are best met, specifically where their limiting factors are best met.
+In our aquariums, the limiting factors are food supply (ammonia and nitrite) and oxygen.
 Where is there the most food supply and oxygen?
-In the filter of course where the conveyor belt of high water flow brings them a constant supply of both (like a buffet where the food comes to you).
+In the filter, of course, where the conveyor belt of high water flow brings them a constant supply of both (like a buffet where the food comes to you).
 They do not have this opportunity and then spread out evenly across every surface area of the tank (on the glass, decorations, or sit in the relatively passive flow of water across the substrate).
-They concentrate themselves where the conditions are best.
-If there was enough of a food supply they would also grow in heavier populations in other parts of the tank, but that is simply not the case.
-If your filtration is inadequate due to it having flow that is too weak, or a biomedia with too little surface area, or anything else that may prevent a large, complete colony of bacteria from growing and thriving long term, then in some tanks there may be some significant populations of bacteria elsewhere in the tank, but this is rare and should be corrected as a separate issue.
+They concentrate where their needs are best met.
+If there was enough of a food supply, then they would also grow in heavier populations in other parts of the tank, but that is simply not the case.
+The reality is that the bacteria in the filter outcompete bacteria elsewhere because the ammonia and nitrite, along with the oxygen needed to process it, are handed to them on a silver platter by the flow and there’s simply not enough leftover to allow significant populations of bacteria elsewhere in the tank.
+If your filtration is inadequate due to weak flow, or a biomedia with too little surface area, or anything else that may prevent a large, complete colony of bacteria from growing and thriving long term, then in some tanks there may be some significant populations of bacteria elsewhere in the tank, but this is rare and should be corrected as a separate issue.

-The day before the replacement do a thorough gravel vacuuming and water change.
+The day before the replacement, do a thorough gravel vacuuming and water change.
 This helps get as much of the extra debris out of the old gravel as possible.
-The day of the replacement do the same thing only do not refill the tank.
+On the day of the replacement, do the same thing only do not refill the tank.
 It is while the water is low that you will complete the replacement.

-After you have vacuumed the gravel and while the water is still low you will remove the old gravel.
+After you have vacuumed the gravel and while the water is still low, you will remove the old gravel.
 I usually use a fish specimen container to scoop out the old substrate.
 These are the plastic containers that hang on the outside of a tank that fish stores use to catch and bag fish.
-These are available to be purchased and make a handy tool for any aquarist.
-They are large, heavy duty, and have a flat edge perfect for scooping out old gravel.
-Old gravel can be used for a lot of things such as potting plants, erosion control, walkways, etc. If you have a use for it then save it.
-Otherwise just bag it up and throw it away.
+These are available to be purchased and make a handy tool for any aquarist anyway.
+They are large, heavy-duty, and have a flat edge perfect for scooping out old gravel.
+The next best thing is some sort of heavy-duty dustpan or plastic shovel/scoop.
+Old gravel can be used for a lot of things such as potting plants, erosion control, walkways, etc. If you have a use for it, then save it.
+Otherwise, just bag it up and throw it away.
 You will have to get in and remove the last few pieces of gravel by hand, but it’s worth the time to get it all out.
-If you go through all the work and then see a piece of old gravel in there it will drive you nuts.
+If you go through all the work and then see a piece of old gravel in there, it will drive you nuts.

 The only bad thing about Estes Marine Sand is that because it has the polymer/ceramic coating it doesn’t sink immediately, it clings to the surface of the water (including bubbles).
 This means that once it is added you need to take some time to get it to settle.
 A lot of it will cling to the surface, and some will cling to bubbles.
-Some of the bubbles will have so much sand clung to them that they will sink.
-So for 15-20 minutes in most tanks you will need to pat the surface, stir up the bottom (this releases trapped bubbles and mixes the colors), then pat the surface, stir the bottom, pat the surface, stir the bottom, etc. If you can see the bottom of the tank from inside the stand take a look to find spots that still need to be mixed.
+Some of the bubbles will have so much sand clinging to them that they will sink.
+So for 15-20 minutes in most tanks, you will need to pat the surface, stir up the bottom (this releases trapped bubbles and mixes the colors), then pat the surface, stir the bottom, pat the surface, stir the bottom, etc. If you can see the bottom of the tank from inside the stand, take a look to find spots that still need to be mixed.
 It won’t be perfect, but you will get most of the sand settled in 15-20 minutes.
-Once you do you can refill the tank and start the filters again and then you are done.
+Once you do, you can refill the tank and start the filters again, then you are done.

 Estes Marine Sand may discolor the water a little, but it is minimal and will clear up within a day or so, especially with a water change.
 It requires no cleaning or rinsing before being added to the tank.